 1. Can you hurt the person when performing CPR on them?
 NO!

-Click here to see what the CPR Man tells you what he thinks
+Click here to see what a doctor tells you what he thinks

 3. View a Small Video of Adult CPR (if you are trained, you should do both compressions and breaths) here